benjaminfkile/BENgrok/README.md

 - The public tunnel server URL (e.g. `https://your-app.herokuapp.com`)
 - Your local API URL (e.g. `http://localhost:3001`)
 - A tunnel ID and friendly name

----

-## 🔁 Enable GitHub Auto Deploys (Optional)

-In the Heroku Dashboard:

-1. Go to the `Deploy` tab
-2. Connect to GitHub
-3. Search and select your forked repo
-4. Enable **Automatic Deploys** from the `main` branch

-Now your server auto-deploys when you push to GitHub.

----

 ## 🧪 Example Tunnel